First-Order Filter

 Yes |

-# DC initial input — initial value of the constant component
+# DC initial input — the initial value of the constant component

 Details

 Specify the initial value of the constant component of the input signal.
-If the input signal is a vector, specify vector 1 at , where each value corresponds to a specific input.
+If the input signal is a vector, specify the vector on , where each value corresponds to a specific input.

 Dependencies